MellonScholarlyCommunication/rdf-generator/README.md

 ./export.sh
 ```

-## Start a server to provide a trace of a Mastodon claim
+## Start a server to provide a trace of all claims by a Mastodon profile

 ```
 yarn server